 Just under 10 percent appear to have failed (no ongoing online presence).
 Eighty-one percent of issuers published a white paper prior to the ICO.
 The white paper typically contains information about tokens set aside to incentivize platform development through a foundation, bounty, or endowment (67 percent of issuers have something of this kind), the vesting schedule for tokens assigned to insiders (36 percent have some vesting), and a budget for use of the proceeds (57 percent have one).
-There appears to be utility value for 68 percent of the tokens.
+There appears to be utility value for 68 percent of of the tokens.
 The Ethereum blockchain is dominant, with 74 percent of tokens using the ERC20 smart contract.

 Issuers are located or partially located in 60 countries.
 Figure 2 contains a map with countries color-coded by their number of issuers.
-In analysis, we employ indicator variables for the top nine countries by number of ICOs, as well as for those issuers dispersed across at

-36http://www.wired.co.uk/article/what-is-initial-coin-offering-ico-token-sale least five countries.
+In analysis, we employ indicator variables for the top nine countries by number of ICOs, as well as for those issuers dispersed across at least five countries.
 Eighteen percent of issuers are located in the U.S., while six percent are dispersed.
 The dollar amounts raised by country roughly correlate with the number of ICOs.
 The U.S. leads, with over \$900 million.
 Next is Switzerland, with \$652 million.
 Singapore, Russia, China, and Israel follow (in order).